author image

 Learning how to add bullet points in Google Slides is fundamental for creating clear, impactful presentations.
 Bullet points transform cluttered text into scannable insights, helping audiences grasp your message 60% faster.
 In this guide, you’ll master bullet creation, troubleshooting, and advanced formatting.

-Bullet points are more than just formatting—they are a powerful communication tool.
+Bullet points are more than just formatting, they are a powerful communication tool, and can even serve as a checkbox for slides.
 Here’s why they matter:

 ✅ Simplify complexity: Turn long paragraphs into clear, actionable points.